Peru's top prosecutor opens corruption probe of ex-President Castillo

-LIMA, Feb 21 (Reuters) - Peru's top prosecutor's office has formalized an investigation into former President Pedro Castillo, it said on Tuesday, regarding criminal allegations from before Castillo was ousted and detained in December after attempting to illegally dissolve Congress.
+LIMA, Feb 21 (Reuters) - An investigation of criminal allegations against former Peru President Pedro Castillo from before he was ousted and detained in December for attempting to illegally dissolve Congress has been formalized, the country's top prosecutor's office said on Tuesday.

 Castillo is accused of crimes including influence peddling, organized crime and being an accomplice to collusion committed during his administration.